Story of an Indian Parent

 India is a rich country, in terms of knowledge, talent, religion and population.
 This richness will only enhance as long as the future of India is happy, healthy and properly educated.

-To fall in love with what they do and what they learn.
-Let’s hold their hands and guide them to a happy place where they will understand, to understand it all.
+- Give them the opportunity: To fall in love with what they do and what they learn.